berkeley-cdss/grade-uploader/README.md

 * Assignment ID: `7148451`

 ### Getting a Canvas Token
-Canvas authenticates users with Oauth Tokens.
+Canvas authenticates users with OAuth Tokens.
 You can generate a token for yourself by visiting your personal settings page.
 There is Canvas [documentation][docs] about generating your own token.

 The short version is: Visit this page.
 `https:/<canvas-instance>/profile/settings`